-1.5 Configure and Manage the EAP
+1.4 Configure and Manage the EAP

-After all the steps above are completed, the legal wireless clients can enjoy the internet via the EAP.
-Additionally, you can configure the advanced functions of the EAP according to your need, and manage it conveniently on the web page.
+If you use the web browser to configure your EAP, you can configure more advanced functions according to your needs, and manage it conveniently on the web page.

 On the top of the page, you can click to log out and click to open the technical support website.